-Finally, the UAB excels in its PhD programme in East Asian Studies – the first of its kind in Spain.
-Staff responsible for the programme have supervised theses in a number of different disciplines.
+Finally, the UAB highlights in its PhD programme in East Asian Studies – the first of its kind in Spain, and its staff responsible for the programme have supervised theses in a number of different disciplines.